dyamin/llm-marketing-analysis/README.md

 ### Data Collection

 **Goal**: Gather posts/comments from /r/msp referencing “SentinelOne” or competitor keywords.

 **Implementation**:
 - Uses PRAW with OAuth credentials (Reddit client ID & secret).
-- Searches subreddit with queries like "SentinelOne OR S1" or for other competitor names.
+- Searches subreddits with queries like "SentinelOne OR S1" or for other competitor names.
 - Fetches top-level posts, plus a subset of comments for each post.
 - Saves results in JSON (e.g., msp_data.json).